 - Our high quality Xanthan Gum - Packed in the USA!

-- Extremely Fine Powder - All Natural Xanthan Gum, no added ingredients
+- Extremely Fine Powder - Just Xanthan Gum, no added ingredients

 - Great for plant based, Gluten Free, Vegan, and Keto recipes!